-- > Based on monomeric units and the molecular structure - 1.
-Polysaccharides linear or branched polymeric carbohydrate structures joined with glycosidic bonds (starch, cellulose, glycogen) - 2.
-Polynucleotides composed of 13 or more nucleotide monomer (nucleic acids, RNA and DNA) - Polypeptides longer, continuous, unbranched peptide chain composed of amino acids, more than 50 amino acids form proteins (wool, silk) - 4.
-Natural rubber linear polymer obtained from latex of some plants
+- Based on monomeric units and the molecular structure - 1.
+Polysaccharides linear or branched polymeric carbohydrate structures joined with glycosidic bonds (starch, cellulose, glycogen) - Polypeptides longer, continuous, unbranched peptide chain composed of amino acids, more than 50 amino acids form proteins (wool, silk) - 3.
+Natural rubber linear polymer obtained from latex of some plants - 4.
+Polyhydroxyalkanoates (PHA)s polyesters produced in nature by numerous microorganisms

-- Polymer composed of long chains of monosaccharide, where units are bound together by glycosidic linkages - > Monosaccharides are simple carbohydrates with general formula $(CH_2O){n,n} \ge 3$ or more
+- Polymer composed of long chains of monosaccharide, where units are bound together by glycosidic linkages - Monosaccharides are simple carbohydrates with general formula (CH2O){n,} n≥3 or more

-- > Polysaccharides have a general formula $C_x(H_2O)y$, x = 200 to 2500 - > When the repeating units in the polymer backbone are six-carbon monosaccharides (glucose), the general formula is $(C_6H{10}O_5)n$, $40 \le n \le 3000$
+- > Polysaccharides have a general formula $C_x(H_2O)v$, x = 200 to 2500 - When the repeating units in the polymer backbone are six-carbon monosaccharides (glucose), the general formula is $(C_6H{10}O_5)n$, $40 \le n \le 3000$

-- Depending on which monosaccharides are connected, and which carbons in the monosaccharides connects, they take on a variety of forms: linear or highly branched polysaccharide - Depending on their structure can have a wide variety of functions (they have different properties) like storing energy or providing support to cells and tissues - Examples: starch (plants) and glycogen (animals) storage energy cellulose (plants) and chitin (animals) - support to cells
+- Depending on which monosaccharides are connected, and which carbons in the monosaccharides connects, they take on a variety of forms: linear or highly branched polysaccharide - Depending on their structure can have a wide variety of functions (they have different properties) like storing energy or providing support to cells and tissues - Examples: starch (plants) and glycogen (animals) storage energy cellulose (plants) and chitin (animals) support to cells

-Cellulose $(C_6H{10}O_5)n$
+Chitin $(C_8H{13}O_5N)$